tpaschalis/tpaschalis.github.io/_posts/2018-11-24-golang-producer-consumer.markdown

 description: "Go makes concurrency fun, and simple, and that makes me happy!"
 ---

+### Intro
 I've been writing new solutions to existing problems using Go.
-[CS50](https://www.edx.org/course/cs50s-introduction-computer-science-harvardx-cs50x) exercise sets, or [`psets`](http://cs50.tv/2014/fall/#about,psets) are interesting little problems, and while the problems themselves are not huge challenges, they're fun to solve, using each language's special features to provide idiomatic and efficient solutions.
+[CS50](https://www.edx.org/course/cs50s-introduction-computer-science-harvardx-cs50x) exercise sets, or [`psets`](http://cs50.tv/2014/fall/#about,psets) are interesting little problems, and while the problems themselves are not huge challenges, they're fun to solve, using a language's special features to provide idiomatic and efficient solutions.

 One of the problems was 'breaking' a DES hash, to 'decode' a 5-character password.
 The bruteforce approach is quite slow, but using simple concurrency, there was a 5x speedup, *without adding much complexity*.
 Here's the solution in a [gist](https://gist.github.com/tpaschalis/223045b4c50490fc950dfbc2d98d0a4f).
 If you have any suggestions for improvements, you can leave a comment or feel free to fork it.

-&nbsp;
+### The Pattern in Go

 This specific problem was a good opportunity to implement a ["Producer-Consumer"](https://en.wikipedia.org/wiki/Producer%E2%80%93consumer_problem) [pattern](https://www.cs.cornell.edu/courses/cs3110/2010fa/lectures/lec18.html).